Pacific Fleet (Russia): Cold War

 Coastal Defence Brigades; the 7th Minesweeper Brigade (Razboynik Bay (Vladivostok), Primorskiy Kray); and the 19th Submarine Brigade (Uliss Bay, Vladivostok.

-Recent events
+Under the Russian Federation

-In the 1990s and 2000s, the Pacific Fleet lost many of its larger units.
-Within a few years after the collapse of the Soviet Union, the Fleet lost all its aircraft carriers, and by early 2000 only one cruiser remained active with the Fleet.
-By the end of the 2010s, the Fleet consisted of one large missile cruiser, five destroyers, ten nuclear submarines, eight diesel-electric submarines plus numerous light units, amphibious ships and auxiliaries.
+In the 1990s and 2000s with the collapse of the Soviet Union, the Pacific Fleet lost many of its larger units.
+The Fleet lost all of its aircraft carriers and many other major vessels, and by early 2000 only one cruiser remained active with the Fleet.
+This evolved the Pacific Fleet of the Russian Federation into a largely defensive force.

+The 1990s witnessed a considerable deterioration in infrastructure.
 May 1992 saw the first of five large ammunition explosions at Pacific Fleet storage depots, 1992–2003.
 The blast rocked the city of Vladivostok.